-The area statistics carried out for simulated vegetation changes (Fig. 6) reveals that the main difference during the MH, compared with PI, is that grassland replaced boreal forest in large tracts of the northeast (Fig. 5, Fig. S8).
-No other significant difference in vegetation distribution between the two periods was derived from models.
-Unlike in models, three main changes in megabiomes during the MH are depicted by the data.
-Firstly, the megabiomes converted from grassland to temperate forest in the northeast.
+The area statistics carried out for simulated vegetation changes (Fig. 6) reveal that the main difference during the MH, compared with PI, is that grassland replaced boreal forest in large tracts of the northeast (Figs. 5, S8).
+No other significant difference in vegetation distribution between the two periods was derived from the models.
+Unlike in the models, three main changes in megabiomes during the MH are depicted by the data.
+Firstly, the megabiomes were converted from grassland to temperate forest in the northeast.
 Secondly, a large area of temperate forest was replaced in the southeast by a northward expansion of warm mixed forest.
 Thirdly, in the northwest and at the northern margin of the Tibetan Plateau, part of the desert area changed into grassland.
 However, none of the models succeed in capturing these features, especially the transition from grassland into forest in the northeast during the MH.
-Therefore, this failure to capture vegetation changes between the two periods will lead to a cumulating inconsistency in the model-data comparison for climate anomalies because if these computed vegetation were used as boundary conditions in MH climate simulations.
+Therefore, this failure to capture vegetation changes between the two periods will lead to a cumulating inconsistency in the model-data comparison for climate anomalies if this computed vegetation was used as a boundary condition in MH climate simulations.